Best TVs under £1000 Buying Guide: welcome to What Hi-Fi?'s guide to the best TVs under £1000 that you can buy in 2021.

 The TVs below are a varied bunch, but they've all got one thing in common: they all come recommended after extensive use in our testing room.
 So which is right for you?
 Let's find out...

-Other than a bit of blooming from the direct LED backlight, this is an absolute corker, and the new benchmark for 49in TVs.
+Other than a bit of blooming from the direct LED backlight, this is an absolute corker, and the current benchmark for 49-inch TVs.

 Read the full Sony KD-XH9505 review